FreeRTOS/coreSNTP/README.md

 ## Reference Example

 A reference example of using the coreSNTP library can be viewed in the `FreeRTOS/FreeRTOS` repository [here](https://github.com/FreeRTOS/FreeRTOS/tree/main/FreeRTOS-Plus/Demo/coreSNTP_Windows_Simulator).
-The demo application showcases use of the library to create an SNTP client for periodic time synchronization of system clock.
+The demo application showcases use of the library in order to create an SNTP client for periodic time synchronization of the system clock.

 ## Building Unit Tests